FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 The implementation of the proposed features relies on a couple of other language features that need to be implemented first.
 We will only list them here, since their detailed explanation, in certain cases, could require a separate RFC.
 To follow the reference-level explanation of the configurable and composable storage, it is sufficient to have an intuitive understanding of these language features.
 Where needed, they are explained in enough detail in the [sample code](../files/0013-configurable-and-composable-storage/).

-The [sample code](../files/0013-configurable-and-composable-storage/) provides a detailed view on how the Sway STD part of this RFC will be implemented and used.
+The [sample code](../files/0013-configurable-and-composable-storage/) provides a detailed view on how the standard library part of this RFC will be implemented and used.

 Here, we will focus on the compiler support for the feature.